Bi-Frobenius quantum complete intersections with permutation antipodes: Intrinsic descriptions for with permutation antipode

 \section{\bf Intrinsic descriptions for $A({\bf q,a})$ with permutation antipode}

 Theorem \ref{mainthm} gives a sufficient and necessary condition for quantum complete intersection $A=A({\bf q,a})$ admitting a bi-Frobenius algebra structure with permutation antipode.
 This condition involves the existence of $c_i\in\mathbb K$, satisfying some equalities.
-The aim of this section is to give an intrinsic condition, which only involvs the structure coefficients $(\bf q, a)$ of $A$.
+The aim of this section is to replace the existence of $c_i$ by some intrinsic conditions which only involve the properties of $\bf q$ and $\bf a$.

 5pt

 Since the situation of Char $\mathbb K =2$ has been treated in Corollary \ref{char2}, we will assume Char $\mathbb K\ne 2$.